 Hydrogen fuel is colour-coded by the source used to create it.
 Brown or black hydrogen is made from coal.
 Blue hydrogen uses natural gas.

-Frontier’s project is at Bristol Springs in Western Australia.
+Frontierโ€™s project is at Bristol Springs in Western Australia.
 A 2022 pre-feasibility study showed potential hydrogen production of 4.4 million tonnes per year at the cost of just $2.83 per kilogram.

 On 14 March 2023, Frontier announced a binding agreement with Water Corporation for the water supply needed to run the Bristol Springs Renewal Energy Project.
-The following day, the Western Australian government stepped in with a statement of support, pointing to Frontier’s potential to become the lowest-cost producer in the country.
+The following day, the Western Australian government stepped in with a statement of support, pointing to Frontierโ€™s potential to become the lowest-cost producer in the country.
+Following the December of 2023 acquisition of Waroona Energy, the project was renamed the Waroona Renewable Energy Project.

 Frontier is joined in the pursuit of green hydrogen by Fortescue Metals from a new subsidiary company, Fortescue Futures Industries.

 The share price has been in an upward trend since Frontier announced the acquisition of the Bristol Springs Renewable Energy Project in February of 2022.
-The share price is up 115.38% over three years.
+The share price is up 54%over five years.
+Year over year the share price is down 4.9%.

 Argosy Minerals (ASX: AGY)

-Argosy’s sole focus is on the company’s Rincon Lithium Project in the Lithium Triangle region in South America, famed for its abundance of lithium from salt brine production.
-The company currently owns 77.5% of the project with a 90% ownership following the company’s funding of the production capacity estimated at 10,000 tonnes per annum.
+Argosyโ€™s sole focus is on the companyโ€™s Rincon Lithium Project in the Lithium Triangle region in South America, famed for its abundance of lithium from salt brine production.
+The company currently owns 77.5% of the project with a 90% ownership following the companyโ€™s funding of the production capacity estimated at 10,000 tonnes per annum.

-On 1 February, investors got the welcome news that the Argosy pilot plant had already produced high-grade lithium carbonate.
-The commissioning and increases to full production are on track to begin by the end of Q2 of FY 2023.
+In early 2021, investors got the welcome news that the Argosy pilot plant had already produced high-grade lithium carbonate, with 20 tonnes of the 30 tonnes produced sold to Asian customers.
+The commissioning and increases to full production are on track to begin in 2024. cording to the company announcement, Argosy is set to become only the second ASX-listed producer of lithium carbonate,

 In 2019 Argosy acquired the Tonopah Lithium Project in the lithium valley in the US state of Nevada.
-This is a lithium from brine prospect, within sight of global lithium production giant Albemarle’s lithium from brine project and two hundred kilometres from the Tesla giga battery factory.
+This is a lithium from brine prospect, within sight of global lithium production giant Albemarleโ€™s lithium from brine project and two hundred kilometres from the Tesla giga battery factory.
 Argosy is conducting geophysical analysis and interpretation at the site.

 City Chic Collective (ASX: CCX)

-Argosy and Frontier are worthy targets as both are rapidly approaching production.
-City Chic qualifies as a massively beaten down stock stemming from the COVID-19 Pandemic in its early and late stages, coupled with some self-inflicted wounds with inventory management.
+City Chic qualifies as a beaten down stock stemming from the COVID-19 Pandemic in its early and late stages, coupled with some self-inflicted wounds with inventory management.

 The company is a multi-channel, multi-national clothing, footwear, and accessories provider for plus-size women.
-The company’s growth in the massive US market is notable, up 62% in late January 2022 as the share price began to hit the skids.
+The companyโ€™s growth in the massive US market is notable, up 62% in late January 2022 as the share price began to hit the skids.

 A trading update for the closing weeks of December 2021 released on 14 January 2022 contained the news that was to bring chaos to the company and propel it onto a lengthy stay on the ASX Top Ten Short List.
 Group revenues were up 49.8%.
 What investors should have paid more attention to was inventory.
-City Chic was not the only ASX retailer to go on a buying spree to combat supply issues, and over time it paid for that mistake.
-The inventory strategy was announced in November 2021, when the share price began its downward plunge.
-The company also made three major acquisitions between FY 2021 and FY 2022.
+The update proclaimed the companyโ€™s revenue growth was supported by its โ€œstrategic investment in inventory.โ€

 City Chic Collective Financial Performance

-Source: ASX 9 November 2023
+Source: ASX

 ASX penny and small-cap stocks have more significant growth potential than large caps on the /ASX, but they come with more risk.
-Penny stocks and most small-caps have yet to generate revenue and can be haemorrhaging cash in the race to commence production.
+Penny stocks and most small caps have yet to generate revenue and can be haemorrhaging cash in the race to commence production.
 Large caps are stable, established companies.

 Penny stocks in Australia are stocks with share prices under $1.00 AUD and market caps of around $100 million AUD.
-Small-caps have no standards for share price, but market caps of $100 million or more up to $2 billion dollars, according to Commonwealth Bank.
+Small caps have no standards for share price, but market caps of $100 million or more up to $2 billion dollars, according to Commonwealth Bank.

 The need for rigorous research with penny and small-cap stocks is significantly higher than for established large caps.
 Many investors gravitate towards companies nearing production.